Bandisa/fullstackclj/README.md

 ## Info

-This was project was created for learning purposes
+This project was created for learning purposes

 ## Goals